 Video introduction to CCICADA from Fred Roberts.

 In addition to Rutgers, CCICADA’s university partners include Carnegie Mellon University, City College of New York, Howard University, Morgan State University, Princeton University, Rensselaer Polytechnic Institute, Texas Southern University, Tuskegee University, University of Massachusetts-Lowell, University of Southern California, and University of Illinois Urbana/Champaign.
-The non-university partners are Alcatel-Lucent Bell Labs, Applied Communication Sciences, AT&T Labs, Regal Decision Systems, and TerraGo Technologies, as well as various state and federal agencies.
+The non-university partners are Applied Communication Sciences, AT&T Labs, Nokia Bell Labs, Regal Decision Systems, and TerraGo Technologies, as well as various state and federal agencies.

-In addition, CCICADA, which focuses on data analytics, is a homeland security partner with VACCINE based at Purdue University, which focuses on visualization sciences (visual analytics).
-Together with their partner institutions, CCICADA and VACCINE form CVADA, the Center for Visual and Data Analytics
+In its earlier years, CCICADA, which focuses on data analytics, has been a homeland security partner with VACCINE based at Purdue University, which focuses on visualization sciences (visual analytics).
+Together with their partner institutions, CCICADA and VACCINE formed CVADA, the Center for Visual and Data Analytics

 DIMACS (Center for Discrete Mathematics & Theoretical Computer Science, Rutgers University)